 LifeStraw Personal Water Filter

-The LifeStraw water filter is one of the greatest emergency hacks ever invented.
+The LifeStraw water filter is one of the greatest emergency hacks ever invented and is an essential addition to every survival kit.
 This personal water filter is incredibly easy to use.
 Simply dip the tip into a potential source of drinking water and suck.
 The filter inside the straw surpasses EPA standards and will allow you to clean 1,000 gallons of water.
-This ingenious device only costs about $15, so you can buy one for every member of your household.
 This compact design makes it easy to slip the LifeStraw into your family’s go-bag.
 Even the best emergency kits aren’t complete without a couple of LifeStraw water filters.

 Prepara Mini First Aid Kit for Diaper Bag

 A first aid kit is a great item to have in a diaper bag, but anyone who’s ever tried to put a plain bandage on a screaming child with a new boo-boo knows that not just any first-aid essentials will do.
 The Prepara kit is designed by a nurse and mom and includes 50 essential items from trusted brands.
 Just as important (according to toddlers), the bandages have fun designs and stickers are also included to help distract little ones while parents are administering first-aid.